top of page

 WHY?

-SELF-EXPLANATORY!
-But, I'll also explain.
-Black History is 365 days, not just 28 days a year.
-Many times, when Black History is taught it is general and incorporates those familiar names and it is a reteaching of what students have already learned in previous years.
-There are so many Black activists, inventors, scientists, etc. that did amazing things and many students do not even know about.
-When I created these I intentionally avoided birthdays and/or days of death.
-I wanted to make sure that each date provided an actual fact about something that happened and provided the opportunity for students to extend their learning about a variety of things.
+It's self-explanatory, but I'll elaborate.
+Black History is a full 365 days, not just 28 days a year.
+Often, when Black History is taught, it's general and covers those well-known names, essentially reteaching what students have learned in previous years.
+There are numerous Black activists, inventors, scientists, and more who did remarkable things, many of which students aren't aware of.
+When I created these, I deliberately avoided birthdays and/or death dates.
+I wanted to ensure that each date offers a real fact about something that happened, giving students the chance to broaden their learning on various topics.

 HOW?

 The beauty of using "On This Day" is that it can always fit in and go as deep as you choose.
-Like I stated, I originally created these as a result of having relevant sentences for my students to practice Parts of Speech and sentence structure.
-However, it has done much more.
+As I mentioned, I initially created these for my students to practice Parts of Speech and sentence structure with relevant sentences.
+However, it has achieved much more.

-At minimum, I post "On This Day" on our Welcome Screen and my students have it in their pre-lesson routine to "mark it up".
+At the very least, I post "On This Day" on our Welcome Screen, and my students incorporate it into their pre-lesson routine to "mark it up."

-What I do most days is post the fact and have students write one question they have about the fact.
+Most days, I post the fact and have students write one question they have about it.
 IT HAS BEEN THE BEST THING!
-From there I have serval options:
+From there, I have several options:

 • I can answer my students' questions in that moment and provide additional information.